Skip to content

 Please see this How to sign in video for more information on signing in to our systems.

 Once you’ve set your password, you’ll be able to sign in to access IT information for current students on the IT Services intranet site.
-Here you’ll find information about computers on campus, your email account, online file storage, services like Microsoft 365 services (like Microsoft Teams), accessing WiFi on campus, software available, user guides, and more.
+Here you’ll find information about computers on campus, your email account, online file storage, Microsoft 365 services (including Microsoft Teams), accessing WiFi on campus, software available to download, user guides, and more.

 Please see the guide to IT services for new students video.